4/18/2024

 speaker

-CEO of Advice Group
+CEO, Advice Group

 speaker

-Oliver Hamlen
+Oliver Hamlin

-CFO of Advice Group
+CFO, Advice Group

 speaker

-CEO of Advice Group
+CEO, Advice Group

 speaker

-Oliver Hamlen
+Oliver Hamlin

-CFO of Advice Group
+CFO, Advice Group

 Thank you.
-There's a few questions on pharmaceuticals, the strategic rationale for the investment and also whether there is a target to buy more companies in the pharma market near term or more focus on medtech.
+There's a few questions on pharmaceuticals, the strategic rationale for the investment and also whether there is a target to buy more companies in the pharma market near term or more focus on medtech?

 speaker

-CEO of Advice Group
+CEO, Advice Group

 speaker

-Oliver Hamlen
+Oliver Hamlin

-CFO of Advice Group
+CFO, Advice Group

 The next question here, elaborate on the outlook for order intake within the lab segment.